Here is a list of current stock ready, or almost ready, for sale.

 Height and more photos to follow!

-This clock has been sold, subject to contract.
+This clock has been sold.
 Another Oak Longcase will be on show here soon, square brass dial, “Geo Jackson of Gainsboro”.

 Mahogany Banjo Barometer.